 Quickly Insert Horizontal Lines in Word Documents

 Normally, when inserting a horizontal line in Word, you need to access the Borders and Shading dialog box.
-However, there is a quick and easy way to insert a different style of the horizontal line.
+However, there is a quick and easy way to insert a different style of horizontal line.
 The following video shows you the keyboard shortcuts for inserting different styles of horizontal lines to save time.

 How to Crop Pictures in Word, Excel, and PowerPoint 2010